Online Features

 www.kinshan.com

-2002 | client: KinShan, artist
+2002 | client: Kinshan, artist

 I created this tasteful little site as a favor for friend-of-Chateau-Marmosette Kinshan, who is such a lovely person that I had to make sure her art’s website reflected her own magical touch.
 Unfortunately sometime since I delivered the built website to her someone’s revised the titling for readability, and I can’t say it conveys the same impression now that it did as I designed it…also, the site as designed was centered onscreen, not upper-left-anchored as it is now.
 Oh well.